Ten Relaxing Coffee Shops In Hat Yai

 More Information: B's Sweet

 Chill Chill has a wonderful garden area filled with plants and lots of bonsai trees, which creates a very relaxing atmosphere to sit down with a drink.
-The cakes and drinks are good and not too expensive.
+The upstairs wooden decking area in the garden resembles a cross between an old timber ship and a Robinson Crusoe style tree house.
+The staff are really friendly, the cakes and drinks are good, and prices are very reasonable.

 More Information: Chill Chill

 Comments: Coffee D used to be a massage shop.
 It's in a fairly seedy area with several Karaoke shops and aap op nuat establishments nearby, but the coffee shop itself is a little gem.

 The interior design is so attractive that I found myself talking to the owner with a view to doing some similar things in my own home.
 The beverages are excellent and the shop also sells fresh coffee beans and tea, etc, to make drinks at home.

 Comments: The Habita Hotel, which opened in March 2017, has very comfortable, well-furnished rooms and it has an equally impressive coffee shop.